The ECPN Team

-Randa Khattar is Knowledge Mobilization Director for the ECPN and an adjunct professor and instructor in Western University’s Faculty of Education.
+Randa Khattar is a Pedagogical Coordinator for the ECPN and an adjunct professor and instructor in Western University’s Faculty of Education.
 Previously she held the position of executive director of the Secretariat for the Ontario Centres of Excellence for Early Years and Child Care.
 She served as coeditor of the Journal of Childhood Studies from 2018 to 2020.
 She was elected into the role of president of the Canadian Association for Young Children (CAYC) in 2020.
 Randa’s research collaborations include the Climate Action Network, Early Childhood Collaboratories, Pedagogist Network of Ontario and the Common Worlds Research Collective.
 She lives and works on the territories of the Mississaugas of the Credit, the Haudenosaunee, the Anishinabek, the Chippewas, and the Wendat.

 Meagan is the Pedagogical Coordinator at the ECPN.
 She is a member of the Common Worlds Research Collective and the Early Childhood Pedagogies Collaboratory.
 Meagan’s doctoral research reimagines children’s’ and educators’ relations with more-than-human others with theories of feminist spiritualities.
 Meagan has taught at post-secondary institutions in British Columbia and Ontario.
 She is grateful to live on the traditional territory of the Haudenosaunee, the Wendat, and the Mississaugas of the Credit First Nation.